WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 Many examples of fixed-point support in C and C++ exist.
-While almost all of them aim for low run-time cost and expressive alternatives to raw integer manipulation, they vary greatly in terms of their interface.
+While almost all of them aim for low run-time cost and expressive alternatives to raw integer manipulation, they vary greatly in detail and in terms of their interface.

-One especially interesting dichotomy is between solutions which offer a discrete selection of fixed-point types and libraries which contain a continuous range of types through type parameterization.
+One especially interesting dichotomy is between solutions which offer a discrete selection of fixed-point types and libraries which contain a continuous range of exponents through type parameterization.

 ### N1169